opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 DescriptorMatcher::create
 -----------------------------
-.. cpp:function:: Ptr<DescriptorMatcher> DescriptorMatcher::create( const string& descriptorMatcherType )
+.. ocv:function:: Ptr<DescriptorMatcher> DescriptorMatcher::create( const string& descriptorMatcherType )

     Creates a descriptor matcher of a given type with the default parameters (using default constructor).